Battle of the Nijmegen salient: Aftermath

 On 9 October, OB West asked permission to OKW to entirely abandon the Arnhem Bridgehead, but the request was turned down.
 The 10th SS received orders to establish strong defensive positions south of Arnhem in the Elden area, at Huissen and at Doornenburg, while maintaining a defensive screen close along the Linge Canal.
 The railway embankment north of Elst was occupied by the Kampfgruppe Harzer, which was renamed Sperrverband (blocking line) Gerhard after its commander, Major Gerhard.
-By October 10 the remaining Germans abandoned the few brickworks they held due to high casualties and scant supplies.
-116th Panzer Division left the Arnhem Bridgehead, its units gradually were ferried across the Lower Rhine only at night-time to avoid artillery and aircraft.
+By 10 October the remaining Germans abandoned the few brickworks they held due to high casualties and scant supplies.
+116th Panzer Division left the Arnhem Bridgehead, its units gradually were ferried across the Nederrijn only at night-time to avoid artillery and aircraft.
 The Division was eventually transferred to the Aachen front.
-The 9th Panzer Division was next to be withdrawn and pulled out from October 13 leaving the 10th SS Panzer Division as the sole unit in the bridgehead and remained so until mid-November 1944, when it too was transferred to the Aachen area.
+The 9th Panzer Division was next to be withdrawn and pulled out from 13 October leaving the 10th SS Panzer Division as the sole unit in the bridgehead and remained so until mid-November 1944, when it too was transferred to the Aachen area.
 The SS-men turned their positions on the Island over to the newly created 6th Fallschirmjäger Division.

 Around the same time, British XII Corps took over responsibility of the Nijmegen Bridgehead.
 The British 50th Division remained in position in the eastern half of the Island until the end of November, assisted for short intervals by the 160th brigade and 71st brigade and 508th U.S. Parachute Regiment of the 82nd US Airborne Division.
 The 50th was then relieved by the 49th Polar Bear division, while the 51st (Highland) Division took over from the American 101st Airborne.

 For the 50th Northumbrian Division, the battle was to be its last.
 Casualties had been severe: almost 900 of which included twelve officers and 111 other ranks killed in action, thirty officers and 611 other ranks wounded and another 114 missing since the start of the German counterattack.
 On 29 November the division was relieved and pulled back into Belgium and would return to England as 50th Infantry (Reserve) Division for training.

-Gerd von Rundstedt Commander-in-Chief in the West now got permission for Model to abandon the Arnhem bridgehead - the Allies for their part ordered the evacuation of the liberated part of The Island, because they expected that the area would be flooded by the Germans.
-Model however opted to thin out his forward defences - this happened on October 14 when German units in the bridgehead were reduced to smaller units.
+Gerd von Rundstedt Commander-in-Chief in the West now got permission for Model to abandon the Arnhem bridgehead – the Allies for their part ordered the evacuation of the liberated part of The Island, because they expected that the area would be flooded by the Germans.
+Model however opted to thin out his forward defences – this happened on 14 October when German units in the bridgehead were reduced to smaller units.
 Men, women and children were evacuated to southern Holland and Belgium, and the area became known as "Men's Island" or "Manneneiland" with the presence of only soldiers.